mendix/widgets-resources/packages-native/safe-area-view/README.md

 };
 ```

-An example of a class custom style:
+An example of a custom style class:

 ```js
 export const transparentUnsafeArea = {